ioquatix/script-runner/README.md

 ### Shebang Lines

-In a typical unix environment, the shebang line specifies the interpreter to use for the script:
+In a typical UNIX environment, the shebang line specifies the interpreter to use for the script:

 ```ruby
 #!/usr/bin/env ruby
 puts "Hello World"
 ```

+The shebang line is the preferred way to specify how to run something as it naturally supports all the intricacies of your underlying setup, e.g. Ruby's `rvm`, Python's `virtualenv`.

 Even for unsaved files without an associated grammar, as long as you have the correct shebang line it will be executed correctly.